BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/Unique-Tav-Everything-you-need-to-know.md

 You will need a few programs for this.

 - You will need either multitool or Lslib to unpack the pak and pack the pak again
-- You will need NotePad++ or VSCode to open the unpacked pak
+- You will need NotePad++ or VSCode to open the unpacked pak and make edits

 > Which pak you will open up depends on if you use Eyes of Beholder or Astralities' Glow Eyes as well.
 > If you use either of those two, you will need to open up Eyes of Beholder or Astralities' Glow Eyes.